GabeStah/gremlin-chaos-monkey/src/alternatives/vmware/index.md

 ## Chaos Engineering on VMware with Gremlin

 Gremlin's [Failure as a Service][#gremlin-failure-as-a-service] finds and helps you fix weaknesses in your VMware architecture before they cause problems.
 Gremlin makes Chaos Engineering simple, safe, and secure, improving your system's stability and resilience against unexpected failures.
-You can start running Chaos Experiments on your VMware application in just a few minutes by [signing up][#gremlin-account-signup] for an account and [installing Gremlin][#gremlin-installation].
+You can start running Chaos Experiments on your VMware application in just a few minutes by [installing Gremlin](https://github.com/gremlin/gremlin-boshrelease) as a Cloud Foundry add-on.
 Gremlin can perform a wide range of attacks against your infrastructure including modifying network traffic; killing off virtual machines; overloading CPU, memory, disk, and IO; and much more.

-Check out [these tutorials][#gremlin-installation] to learn how to install Gremlin and start injecting failure into your VMware system today.
+Check out [these tutorials][#gremlin-installation] and the [official repository](https://github.com/gremlin/gremlin-boshrelease) to learn how to install Gremlin and start injecting failure into your VMware system today.

 {% include nav-internal.md %}